 The health and well-being of our runners has always been our top priority.
 While the race is scheduled for the spring of 2021, many people may still feel uncertain about future running events.
 That’s why we’ve done everything in our power to provide the reassurance that you need to make a decision that you can feel confident about.
 Beginning immediately, we are are proud to offer the Runner’s Promise which ensures the following:

-- All runners are guaranteed a refund on their race registration and The Greenbrier room booking if they choose to cancel by March 31, 2021 at 11:59 PM.
+- All runners are guaranteed a refund on their race registration (minus taxes and fees) and The Greenbrier room booking if they choose to cancel by March 31, 2021 at 11:59 PM.

 Additionally, we are working closely with The Greenbrier to ensure the health and safety of our runners during race weekend.
 Below are the current health guidelines being enforced at The Greenbrier, as well as the health and safety procedures expected at the 2021 event.
 Please note that these procedures are subject to change with the evolving situation.